 If we look back, our historic vernacular architecture offers low-tech solutions to common challenges today.
 Maybe we will see places they built with more grace then?
 Technology is our friend in sustainable design for our communities, but alone it is devoid soul.

 The old school rationale promoted aesthetics suited to place, local economic development, planning for people not cars, resiliency, and legacy.
-The sum of these historic ideals, may prove that the historic district is still the greenest neighborhood in town.
+The sum of these ideals, may prove that the historic district is still the greenest neighborhood in town.
 What do you think?

 In any case, this original green, intuitive development, and light footprint, should not be forgotten.